Shane Edwards: Personal life

 Outside of playing, Edwards has worked as a part-time scout for Richmond, learning the role alongside the club's other recruiters at NAB League matches since 2018.

 His maternal grandmother is from the Arunta people from central Australia and was raised on a mission in Mount Gambier, whilst his maternal grandfather is German.

-Edwards has one child with partner Samantha, a girl born in August 2020.
+Edwards has two children with partner Samantha Erichsdotter, a girl born in August 2020 and another girl born August 2024.